njordstudio/NSE/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 description: Report a bug in NJORD Engine
 title: "[Bug]: "
-labels: ["bug", "needs-triage"]
+labels: ["bug"]
 body:
-  - type: checkboxes
-    id: checks
-    attributes:
-      label: Before you start
-      options:
-        - label: I have searched existing issues and this is not a duplicate
-          required: true

   - type: textarea
     id: description
     attributes:
       label: What happened?
-      description: A clear and concise description of the bug.
-Include what you saw vs. what you expected if it's visual.
+      description: What you saw vs. what you expected.
-      placeholder: The dither pass flickers when the camera moves along the Y axis...
     validations:
       required: true